-MEDD7086.
-Chinese language teaching and learning in school-based contexts numerous experiences and learning needs of students, and for encouraging teachers to work collaboratively to solve problems in teaching and learning.
+This module examines and reflects on recent Chinese language teaching and learning improvement projects in the Hong Kong context.
+In particular, it focuses on school-based curriculum development in Chinese language as a powerful framework for the enhancement and organization of the varied and numerous experiences and learning needs of students, and for encouraging teachers to work collaboratively to solve problems in teaching and learning.
 This module will provide case studies of a number of improvement projects, examining the rationale for the innovation, the mechanism and the specific changes made, the planning and implementation, and the evaluation of the project.
 Topics covered will include the enhancement of creativity in Chinese writing, elective modules of the New Senior Secondary curriculum, independent learning and students with special learning needs.
 Students will re-examine the theoretical basis of school-based curriculum development in light of the case studies and discuss current and future issues in Chinese language teaching and learning.
 Assessment: 100% coursework.